Naim Audio: Ownership

 At the time of his death, Julian Vereker held half of the share capital of the company.
-The other half was in the hands of employees, including Paul Stephenson who owned 20 percent.
+The other half was owned by employees, including Paul Stephenson who owned 20 percent.
 Vereker bequeathed his shares to be held in a trust of which Stephenson is trustee.

 2011: Focal & Co

 In August 2011, Naim and Focal-JMLab announced a merger of both companies.
 Focal & Co., the new entity to be formed to own the existing operations, would employ 325 people in total at two sites, in Saint Etienne, France, and Salisbury, UK.
 Pro-forma annual turnover of the new company was £48 million.
 The Naim and Focal brands would continue to operate independently, while collaborating on R&D.

-The shareholders of Focal & Co are those that respectively owned the company prior to the merger (namely Jacques Mahul, CM-CIC and the management of Focal and Naim), suggesting the merger being executed by an exchange of shares for shares in the holding company.
+The shareholders of Focal & Co are those that respectively owned the company prior to the merger (namely Jacques Mahul, CM-CIC and the management of Focal-JMLab and Naim), suggesting the merger being executed by an exchange of shares for shares in the holding company.
 No ownership statistics and no valuation were mentioned.

 2014: Vervent Audio Group

-In May 2014, French investors Naxicap Partners and French private equity firm Aquasorca announced they had acquired a majority stake in the Focal & Co group, which was renamed to Vervent Audio Group.
+In May 2014, French investors Naxicap Partners and French private equity firm Aquasourca announced they had acquired a majority stake in the Focal & Co group, which was renamed to Vervent Audio Group.

 In August 2017, Focal.JMLab UK Limited, the distributor of Focal speakers in the UK, was merged into Naim Audio Limited.
-In late 2019, Alpha Private Equity became the majority shareholder of Vervent.
+In late 2019, Alpha Private Equity became the majority shareholder of Vervent, chaired by Cédrick Boutonet, who was appointed CEO.
+The subsidiaries Focal Naim America and Focal Naim Canada were also created.
 Naim Audio Limited continues to operate as a British company and as a subsidiary of Vervent.
+That same year, the rollout of a global network of 'Focal Powered by Naim' stores was launched, with the first openings in Seoul (South Korea) and Lyon (France).
+This was followed by the United States, England, Canada, and many others.
+These stores, shop-in-shops, and dedicated corners for the Focal and Naim brands offer customers a brand experience.
+The FPBN network includes more than 50 locations, spanning North America, Asia, and Europe.

+In 2022, the turnover of the Vervent Audio group amounted to 156 million euros.

 Record label

-Naim entered into the record business to supply compact discs which were technically and musically good enough to satisfy analogue/vinyl disciples.
-The first CD to appear on the Naim record label was Electric Glide by Gary Boyle, one of the company's favourite vinyl demo records.
-Naim's Marketing Director Ryan Latham guided the record label until 2018, with James Tailby taking over in June 2018.
+Formed in 1993, Naim Records is the label arm of Naim Audio.
+An outlet to ensure the release of high-quality audio recordings by Naim founder, Julian Vereker MPE, Naim Records was birthed of Julian’s passion for music itself and for 30 years, has been releasing music a focus on high quality recording quality and songwriting.
+From Sons of Kemet, Yazz Ahmed to Charlie Haden and Kurt Elling, the Naim Records catalogue is an eclectic one.